Postal service disruption

 Payments

-If you're currently receiving payments or benefits by direct deposit, the deposit won’t be affected during an interruption.
+If you're currently receiving payments or benefits by direct deposit, the deposit won't be affected during the rotating strike.

 If you'd like your payments to be deposited directly into your bank account, contact the program to setup direct deposit so your payments are not delayed.
-The program may need you to complete and return a form by fax or in person.
+The program may need you to complete and return a form in person.

 If you have a direct contact with a program or department, you should continue to reach out to them with any questions.